txcrew/pkrdocs/content/guide/properties/presentation.md

 Emphasizes characteristics and elements typically associated with desert environments.
 This includes vast arid landscapes, distinct geological formations, sandy dunes and a palette of warm colors.

 ### Examples
-* Big Thunder Mountain Railroad at Various Disney Parks
+* Big Thunder Mountain Railroad at various Disney Parks
 * Radiator Springs Racers at Disney California Adventure
 * Indiana Jones Adventure: Temple of the Forbidden Eye at Disneyland
 {{% /details %}}